tuf75588/reactjs-projects/dynamic-div-generator/README.md

 Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.

-## Adding Custom Environment Variables
+## Adding Custom Environment letiables

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

-Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+Your project can consume letiables declared in your environment as if they were declared locally in your JS files.
+By default you will have `NODE_ENV` defined for you, and any other environment letiables starting with `REACT_APP_`.

-**The environment variables are embedded during the build time**.
+**The environment letiables are embedded during the build time**.
 Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.

->Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
-Changing any environment variables will require you to restart the development server if it is running.
+>Note: You must create custom environment letiables beginning with `REACT_APP_`.
+Any other letiables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
+Changing any environment letiables will require you to restart the development server if it is running.

-These environment variables will be defined for you on `process.env`.
-For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`.
+These environment letiables will be defined for you on `process.env`.
+For example, having an environment letiable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`.

-There is also a special built-in environment variable called `NODE_ENV`.
+There is also a special built-in environment letiable called `NODE_ENV`.
 You can read it from `process.env.NODE_ENV`.
 When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a production bundle, it is always equal to `'production'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to production.

-These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.
+These environment letiables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.

-First, you need to have environment variables defined.
+First, you need to have environment letiables defined.
 For example, let’s say you wanted to consume a secret defined in the environment inside a `<form>`:

 ```jsx